 Contract Interruptible Load (CIL) - Customer’s CIL is the median of Customer’s maximum daily thirty (30) minute integrated kW demands occurring between the hours of 12:00 noon and 8:00 p.m.
 Monday through Friday, excluding federal holidays, during the period June 1 through September 30 of the prior year, less the Contract Firm Demand, if any.
 If Customer has no history in the prior year or Customer anticipates that its CIL for the upcoming year will exceed the prior year’s CIL by one hundred (100) kW or more, at Customer’s request, Company may, in its sole discretion, estimate the CIL.
 In extraordinary circumstances, Company may calculate CIL using load data from the year prior to the year normally used to calculate the CIL, if Customer has shown that, due to extraordinary circumstances, the load data that would normally be used to calculate its CIL is less representative of what Customer’s load is likely to

 be in the upcoming year.
 For existing Customers, Company shall calculate Customer’s CIL to be used in the upcoming year by December 31st of the current year.
 If the Company determines that Customer’s CIL to be used in the upcoming year is less than 300 kW, then the Agreement shall terminate at the end of the current year.
-If the Company determines that the combined CIL of all existing Customers to be used in the upcoming year exceeds 85MW in 2023, 200 MW in 2024 and 200 MW in 2025, then those existing Customers whose CIL is greater than the prior year’s CIL may be required to reduce their CIL (by increasing their Contract Firm Demand) proportionally, so that total CIL does not exceed the MW maximum listed above.
+If the Company determines that the combined CIL of all existing Customers to be used in the upcoming year meets or exceeds Company’s projected needs, no additional loads will be added unless Company determines a Customer’s load needs to be added for system reliability issues.

 Interruptible Demand –Customer’s Interruptible Demand is the maximum thirty (30) minute integrated kW demand, determined by meter measurement, that is used during the month, less